FedyCCodes/XCTE/README.md

 ![General Picture](github_images/a-1.png)

-This is an IDE inspired by Xcode that I created and use for all of my personal programming projects.
-This IDE includes a multitude of different features including source code editor, code completion, file management, compilation, and external extensions.
+This is an IDE inspired by Xcode that I created and used for all of my personal programming projects.
+This IDE includes a multitude of different features including a source code editor, code completion, file management, compilation, and external extensions.

 *Notice: The code for this project is not available.
-Snippets of code to show structure may be availabe but this project is purely for portfolio purposes.
-I do not intend on releasing the code publically.*
+Snippets of code to show structure may be available but this project is purely for portfolio purposes.
+I do not intend to release the code publically.*

 ## How to run:

-Currently, the project is built on a separate runner made in Swift with Xcode for macOS that extracts and HTML and JavaScript files to run the user interface of the IDE.
+Currently, the project is built on a separate runner made in Swift with Xcode for macOS that extracts HTML and JavaScript files to run the user interface of the IDE.

 *Note: I'm also currently implementing a Windows version using C# with file system functions however it is not currently complete.*

 ## Background:

 I created this project in high school on a computer I was given.
-At the time, there weren't many options for me to code with other than the chrome developer tools and a few text editors.
+At the time, there weren't many options for me to code with other than the Chrome developer tools and a few text editors.
 I was curious about learning how IDEs worked and I started by creating my own IDE until it expanded to what it is today.
-This originally started off as a Chrome App, but was then eventually ported to macOS when I had the resources to do it.
+This originally started off as a Chrome App but was then eventually ported to macOS when I had the resources to do it.

 ## How it works:

-The IDE primarily operates on the frontend of the application through the JavaScript side, however it also sends signals to the executable (written in either C# or Swift) to handle file processes or extrnal tasks such as compilation.
+The IDE primarily operates on the front end of the application through the JavaScript side, however, it also sends signals to the executable (written in either C# or Swift) to handle file processes or external tasks such as compilation.

 ### Controllers: